 Blue Apron wins this category.
 The company's FAQ is easier to find, and its live chat feature connected us with a customer service agent right away.
-Sunbasket's FAQ is oddly difficult to find, and there's no chat feature.
-Sunbasket does enable you to text customer service, but when we reached out it took nearly 40 minutes for an agent to respond.
-That's not bad, but it wasn't as fast as Blue Apron.
+Sunbasket's FAQ is oddly difficult to find, and it can take a while to reach an agent on the live chat feature.
+Sunbasket does enable you to text customer service, but when we reached out it took 40 minutes for an agent to respond.

 We did have a minor issue with our Sunbasket delivery: The box arrived wet and torn.
 Sunbasket's customer service bot offered to refund the cost of the whole box, but because none of the ingredients were compromised, we declined.
 We had no issues with our Blue Apron orders.
 Sunbasket's phone support keeps longer hours than Blue Apron's, but we think most people would prefer a quick web chat.

 Sunbasket vs. Blue Apron: Making Changes and Canceling

 As explained above, if you change your Sunbasket preferences from, for example, Chef's Choice to Vegetarian, you'll see this message: "Changing your selections will only impact future unpublished weeks.
 Switch back any time."
 This means that you'll have to manually choose vegetarian dishes until Sunbasket's menu catches up to your preferences four or five weeks later.
 Making the same adjustment with Blue Apron, on the other hand, has an immediate effect, and you can count on future deliveries reflecting your preferences, whether or not you make custom selections.